Note 3 - Summary of Significant Accounting Policies

 Interest and Other Financing Costs

 Interest expense consists primarily from borrowings under our revolving credit facility and the amortization of deferred financing fees.
-For the twelve months ended June 30, 2022, 2021 and 2020, we recorded interest expense of $0.1 million, $0.4 million and $0.7 million, respectively, on previously outstanding debt and the amortization of deferred financing fees.
+For the twelve months ended June 30, 2023, 2022 and 2021, we recorded interest expense of $0.2 million, $0.2 million and $0.5 million, respectively.

-Other income (expense), net includes foreign currency gains or losses and other income or expense incurred outside our normal course of business.
-There were no material transactions recorded within Other Income (expense), net during fiscal 2022, 2021 and 2020.
+Interest and other income (expense), net includes interest income on investments, foreign currency gains or losses and other income or expense incurred outside our normal course of business.
+There were no material transactions recorded within Interest and other income (expense), net during fiscal 2023, 2022 and 2021.

 Supplemental Cash Flow Information